Global and Comparative Philosophy (MA)

 A growing number of students choose to do an internship during their study.
 Internships are a great way to gain indispensable firsthand experience in your area of interest before you decide on making it a career.

-In recent years students from the MA Philosophy (60EC) have been doing internships at the following organisations:
+In recent years students from the MA Philosophy (60EC) have done internships at the following organisations:

 The Leiden University Career Zone is an online career portal that helps you to prepare for the job market.
 Here you can find information, tools and tips to help you gain more personal insight, learn about the job market, develop your application skills, plan your academic and professional career, find job vacancies and discover what the Career Service can do for you.